mrmowji/blog/draft/git.md

 # don’t use rebase if the branch is public and shared with others; rewriting publicly shared branches will tend to screw up other members of the team
 # don't use rebase when the exact history of the commit branch is important (since rebase rewrites the commit history)
 # use rebase for short-lived, local branches and merge for branches in the public repository
+# less messy commit history (comparing to Merge)
+# rebasing lets us move branches around by changing the commit that they are based on
+# after rebasing, the feature branch has a new parent commit, which is the same commit pointed to by master.
+Instead of joining the branches with a merge commit, rebasing integrates the feature branch by building on top of master.
+The result is a perfectly linear history that reads more like a story than the hodgepodge of unrelated edits.
+# we move from an old base to a new base
+# commit history is grouped better than what we get when using Merge
+# it effectively eliminates the need for merge commits, resulting in a completely linear history
+# to an outside observer, it will seem as though you created every part of your project in a neatly planned sequence, even though you may have explored various alternatives or developed unrelated features in parallel
+# gives you the power to choose exactly what gets stored in your repositories (-i)
+# your history wouldn't reflect exactly what you’ve done
 git checkout <first-branch>
 git rebase <second-branch>

+# rebase onto a commit which might not be a branch's latest commit
+git rebase <commit>

+# rebase interactively
+# select actions for each commit
+# we can choose how each commit is transferred to the new base
+# common senario: combine multiple commits into one (condense our unnecessarily small commits into a single, meaningful snapshot) by changing `pick` to `squash`; Git stops to ask you what commit message to use for the combined snapshot resulting in our repository history being rewritten with brand new commits
+# common senario: edit/alter/amend a commit by changing `pick` to `edit`; Git stops you to make your edits, stage them, and `commit --amend` (we're on the commit we decided to edit).
+You must use `git rebase --continue` after your commit to continue rebasing
+# before we merge into the master branch, we should make sure we have a clean, meaningful history in our feature branch
+# opens up a text editor populated with all of the commits introduced in the about branch, listed from oldest to newest
+# the listing defines exactly how Git will transfer the commits to the new base, one by one
+# leaving it as is will do a normal git rebase , but if we move the lines around, we can change the order in which commits are applied
+# if you were to delete a line from the rebase listing, the associated commit wouldn’t be transferred to the new base, and its content would be lost forever
+# you can run another interactive rebase session on the same branch (common senario: to edit your commits) and it will show you your current branch commits
+git rebase -i <second-branch>

+# continues a rebase if it's stopped for you fo take some action (e.g. after amending a commit)
+git rebase --continue

+# aborts a rebase if it's stopped for you fo take some action, and you can start over from scratch; returns the repository to its former state
+git rebase --abort

 # now, because the head of second branch is a direct ancestor of the head of the first branch, git is able to do a fast-forward merge; when fast-forwarding, the branch pointer is simply moved forward to point to the same commit as the first branch
 # there will never be conflicts in a fast-forward merge